jboss-developer/jboss-eap-quickstarts/template/README.md

  * This quickstart uses Byteman to help demonstrate crash recovery.
 Instructions to install and configure Byteman can be found here: [Configure Byteman for Use with the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_BYTEMAN.md#configure-byteman-for-use-with-the-quickstarts)

-Start the JBoss EAP Server
+Start the ${product.name} Server
 -------------------------

 <!-- Contributor: Does this quickstart require one or more running servers?
 If so, you must show how to start the server.
 If you start the server in one of the following 3 ways, you can simply copy the instructions in the README file located in the root folder of the quickstart directory: -->

- * Start the JBoss EAP Server
+ * Start the ${product.name} Server

- * Start the JBoss EAP Server with the Full Profile
+ * Start the ${product.name} Server with the Full Profile

- * Start the JBoss EAP Server with Custom Options.
+ * Start the ${product.name} Server with Custom Options.
 You will need to provide the argument string to pass on the command line, for example:

       `--server-config=../../docs/examples/configs/standalone-xts.xml`